MIT-DMSE-Breakerspace/MIT-DMSE-Breakerspace.github.io/tutorials/sem.md

 * Attach the sample to the pad
 * For an expanded discussion of sample prep techniques, see page 15 of [the manual](https://www.dropbox.com/scl/fi/iyd538gtkj79kg0bc8113/2020-MS-Phenom-XL_User-Manual.pdf.pdf?rlkey=0yk985nvgz3lckqnrtxwo7afv&dl=0)

+<a name="details"></a>
+### Detailed operating instructions:

+<a name="loading"></a>
+#### Sample loading:

+* Remove sample stage from the microscope (or drawer for _Phenom Pure_)
+* _Phenom XL:_ sample compartment is opened by pressing eject button in the software
+* _Phenom Pure:_ sample compartment is manually opened and closed, but must be unlocked with the eject button in the software
+* Using stub tweezers, push pin on stub into a hole in the sample stage
+* _Phenom Pure:_ black stage sets instrument in high vacuum mode, gray stage sets instrument in low vacuum mode for charge reduction on non-conducting samples
+* Set proper sample height
+* _Phenom XL:_ set the tallest part of your tallest sample level with the opening of the sample stage, then lower by 6 notches on the dial
+* _Phenom Pure:_ the tallest part of the sample should be just lower than the top edge of the sample stage
+* Load the sample stage into the instrument
+* Close the door and your sample should be visible in the NavCam

+<a name="loading"></a>
-#### Live Feed
+#### Characterization:

+__NavCam:__ When you first load a sample into the SEM you see your sample(s) on the NavCam.
+This is an optical image of the sample stage that can be used for navigation once you are in SEM observation mode.

-When moving the camera around the sample, use the arrow keys for big jumps.
+__Live Feed:__ When moving the camera around the sample, use the arrow keys for big jumps.
 Press control and the arrow keys for more precise movement, or click to center the camera on your cursor.
 To focus click the focus button in the bottom left corner.
 The brightness and magnification buttons are right above it.
 Right click the focus and brightness buttons to toggle between manual and auto adjustment.
 Right click and drag for precise adjustments and use the mouse wheel for large adjustments.

 <figure>
 	<a href="../assets/img/tutorials/SEM/FocBri.PNG" target="_parent"><img src="../assets/img/tutorials/SEM/FocBri.PNG" alt="An image showing how to change the brightness or focus"></a>
 </figure>

-#### Acquisition

-Press the camera icon on the left side of the screen to take an acquisition of the live feed.
+__Acquisition:__ Press the camera icon on the left side of the screen to take an acquisition of the live feed.
 This picture will appear in the gallery menu in the top right.
 This is where you can see all the photos you have taken.

 <figure>
 	<a href="../assets/img/tutorials/SEM/AcgGal.PNG" target="_parent"><img src="../assets/img/tutorials/SEM/AcgGal.PNG" alt="An image showing how to take a picture and where to find all the pictures you have taken."></a>